a6uzar/SonicShield/README.md

 - [ ] Advanced analytics and reporting
 - [ ] Integration with emergency services

-## 📄 License

-This project is developed for hackathon purposes.
-Please contact the team for licensing information.

-## 🤝 Contributing

-We welcome contributions!
-Please see our contributing guidelines for more information.

----

 <div align="center">
   <strong>🚨 Built for a Safer Tomorrow 🚨</strong>